Skip to content

 Tip

-Note that the key/value pair engine: V8 isn't inserted into the dictionary, rather this one-time value is returned to avoid throwing a KeyError.
+Note that the key/value pair engine: V8 isn't inserted into the dictionary.
+Instead, this one-time value is returned to avoid throwing a KeyError.

 Clearing a Dictionary